theotherian/gist-embed/README.md

     <script type="text/javascript" src="gist-embed.js"></script>

-### All you need to do to embed a gist is to add a placeholder code element with id attribute in this format:
+### Add a <code/> element to your page with an id attribute in the following format:

     "gist-<gist-id>"
 	e.g.: